rwaples/popgen2017-pink_salmon/README.md

 ### 2_do_PCA & 3_plot_PCA
 1. Why is it useful to explore/visualize your data before and after filtering steps?

 2. What does each dot represent?
 What is summarize by the PCA projection?

 3. Describe the differences between the two PCAs (before and after filtering).
     * How are they different?
     * How are they similar?

 4. Why do you think there is a Puget_EVEN individual that is projected near the the Koppen_EVEN individuals?
     * Give a possible biological explanation?
     * Give a possible laboratory explanation?

 ### 4_calculate_r2
 1. What does the r<sup>2</sup> statistic measure?
 How is r<sup>2</sup> related to LD?

 2. Why is it often important to remove very low frequency alleles when measuring LD?

 3. Which population of pink salmon has the most LD, the least?

 4. How is LD affected by sample size?

 ### 5_estimate_Ne & 6_plot_Ne
 1. Which population do you expect to have the most genetic drift, the least?

 2. Which lineage of pink salmon has higher N<sub>e</sub> in the north, south, and middle?

 3. Which lineage of pink salmon has higher N<sub>e</sub> in the sount?

 ### Perspectives
 1. Do you think sample size was important?
 How would two samples that were siblings affect your Ne estiamtes?

-3. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?
+2. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?

-2. How does this analysis compare to the LD in Mountain and Western Lowland Gorillas?
+3. How does this analysis compare to the LD in Mountain and Western Lowland Gorillas?
 Do these analyses measure the same thing?

 4. Given time and money how would you improve this analysis - more samples? more loci? more populations?

+## Data source
+Link to paper with pink salmon data